Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-05-06-permissions-users.md

 	> PermitRootLogin no             #  Change from yes
 	$ sudo reload ssh

-If you create a new user who needs sudo privileges (but isn't the "root" user), you can assign sudo privilgesin a few ways.
+If you create a new user who needs sudo privileges (but isn't the "root" user), you can assign sudo privileges in a few ways.

 In Ubuntu, you can add the user to group "sudo":

-	sudo usermog -G sudo someusername
+	sudo usermod -G sudo someusername

 Otherwise you often need to use `visudo`: